 - Corner our VP of Product Management to ask him “dumb questions” about Kubernetes Ingress controllers.

 - Write up my annual blog post for NGINX.
 So thanks, @Mierdin, for inspiring someone from NGINX to come right out and say…

-I can see why there may be some confusion, as these projects started around the same time, have really similar names, and essentially just deploy NGINX in front of Kubernetes.
-But yes, there are two NGINX Ingress Controllers for Kubernetes, and they are very different.
+I can see why there may be some confusion, as these projects started around the same time, have really similar names on GitHub, and implement the same function: providing an Ingress controller based on NGINX.
+But yes, there are two Ingress controllers for Kubernetes that use NGINX, and they are very different.